ImperialCollegeLondon/ComputerVision2018-19/coursework_2/ReadMe.md

 **Note 1:** please read the both the text and code comment in this notebook to get an idea what you are supposed to implement.

 **Note 2:** If you are using the virtual environment in the Computing Lab, please run the following command in the command line before opening jupyter-notebook and importing tensorflow.
-This will tell tensorflow where the Nvidia CUDA libariries are.
+This will tell tensorflow where the Nvidia CUDA libaries are.

 `export LD_LIBRARY_PATH=/vol/cuda/9.0.176/lib64/:"${LD_LIBRARY_PATH}}"`